united-security-providers/usp-core-waap/src/docs/oidc-operation.md

 !!! danger

-    We advise against using **long lived refresh tokens**.
+    We advise against using **long-lived refresh tokens**.
-    Even if the ID token and access token are short lived, a long lived refresh token kept client-side (even encrypted) can be stolen and later used to obtain new tokens.
+    Even if the ID token and access token are short-lived, a long-lived refresh token kept client-side (even encrypted) can be stolen and later used to obtain new tokens.

 ## Token cookies encryption